William Paxton (British businessman): Middleton Hall estate

-Political and Parliamentary career
+Political and parliamentary career

 Newark-on-Trent

 In the 1790, Paxton stood as a Whig party candidate in the Newark-on-Trent constituency, to become junior to the Duke of Portland.
 Winning by 72 votes, his opponents contested the result, and finding that Paxton had spent far too prodigiously, he was dismissed.

 Six years later he stood for the same constituency, but having arrived only 10 days before election day, withdrew on poll data obtained against his opponents Thomas Manners-Sutton and Colonel Mark Wood.
 Despite his efforts and renewed expenses, Paxton "declined giving further trouble" after hearing the results of the first day of the poll and withdrew.

 Carmarthen

 In 1793 Paxton was admitted as a Burgess to Carmarthen Borough.
 Now resident in West Wales, in the 1802 General Election he stood representing the Whig party in Carmarthenshire, against local Welsh Conservative James Hamlyn Williams.
 Inexperienced in electioneering but with lots of money, Paxton's accounts show that he bought voters: 11,070 breakfasts; 36,901 dinners; 25,275 gallons of ale; 11,068 bottles of spirits; and spent £768 on blue ribbons.
 The total bill amounted to £15,690.

 Two months after losing the election by 46 votes, on 4 October 1802 he was elected Mayor of Carmarthen.
 Although he then returned to London at this point to deal with business matters, leaving daily operations to his Deputy Mayor, he took his duties seriously.
-Lobbying friends in Westminster, he enabled the Bill that ensured installation to the town of pipes to distribute fresh water, and a second Bill that started the Loyal Carmarthen Volunteers militia brigade.
+Lobbying friends in Westminster, he enabled the act of Parliament that ensured installation to the town of pipes to distribute fresh water, and a second act of Parliament that started the Loyal Carmarthen Volunteers militia brigade.
 As a result, he was knighted in 1803.
 It is during his period as Mayor that in 1802 he met Lord Nelson in person, and hence may have been inspired to build Paxton's Tower folly after his death at the Battle of Trafalgar.

 In 1803, standing MP John George Philipps resigned his seat in Parliament in favour of Paxton.
 At the 1806 General Election, Paxton took the Carmarthenshire seat unopposed.
 But in the run-up to the 1807 General Election, after much local opposition, he withdrew his candidacy, allowing Sir George Campbell to take the seat.